36% of people collect spare coins in a jar, and 10% put them in a piggy bank, according to YouGov.

 No, Lowe’s does not have Coinstar machines in their stores.
 You can exchange your coins at the e-gift card vending machine for Lowe’s gift cards to use at any of their locations or online purchases.

-What do you with spare change?
+What to do with spare change?

 - Find a free coin counting machine nearby